hclimente/hclimente.github.io/_posts/2024-01-07-python-objects.md

         print("chompchomp")
 ```

-Below I zoom in on some interesting features.
+Let's zoom in on some interesting features.

 ## Private and protected attributes